|H3N2 canine influenza in Los Angeles County, 2017

 dogs were imported from Asia and seen by a veterinarian

-arrival into LA County.
-The dogs showed signs consistent
+after arrival into LA County.
+The dogs showed signs

-with influenza such as coughing, sneezing, fever and nasal
+consistent with influenza such as coughing, sneezing, fever

-quarantine.
-Samples from several dogs have been submitted to
+isolation.
+Samples from several dogs were submitted to

 veterinary virologists in order to compare this virus to the